 - Abnormal rhythm is resumed after a normal rhythm was established

 - Blood clots introduced into your circulation, leading to such complications as stroke or damage to your organs

 - Burning or irritation to the skin of the chest where the paddles or electrodes are applied

 Prior to Procedure

-- To diagnose the condition, you will have an electrocardiogram (ECG, EKG).
+- To diagnose the condition, you will have an electrocardiogram (EKG).
 An EKG can record the heart's electrical activity.

 - You may be given blood thinners for several weeks before the procedure.